-Picton Mahoney is the Manager of the Fund and is responsible for the day-to-day business of the Fund, including the management of the Fund's investment portfolio.
-The Manager is registered with applicable securities regulatory authorities as an Exempt Market Dealer, Investment Fund Manager, Portfolio Manager and Commodity Trading Manager.
+Picton Mahoney is the Manager of the Funds and is responsible for the day-to-day business of the Funds, including the management of the Funds' investment portfolios.
+The Manager is registered with the applicable securities regulatory authorities as an Exempt Market Dealer, Investment Fund Manager, Portfolio Manager and Commodity Trading Manager.
 The Manager carries out its advisory activities from Toronto, Canada.